 If you want to save on the costs of your alarm system, DIY installation is an easy way to do that.
 When you’re the one installing the equipment, you can avoid pricey equipment installation fees.
 In some cases you can save around $100.
 Plus, if you want to add more equipment later, you won’t have to worry about paying to install it.

 DIY installation is flexible in other ways, too.
 Generally, you won’t have to drill any holes or run any cables.
 Instead, you’ll likely stick self-adhering components where you want them.
 It’s easy to put your components where you want them and take them down when you want to—that makes DIY installation a great method if you think you’ll move in the future, since you can easily take your system with you.

 Installing a security system can save you as much as $100 and is often as easy as peeling the back off a sticker and affixing a device to a wall.

 Of course, you’ll have to spend time and effort installing your system.
 Plus, when you install your own equipment, there’s a chance you’ll do it incorrectly or have to troubleshoot unexpected problems—both of which lead to even more time spent fixing problems.
 Even with the technical support most companies offer, this still adds up to more time and effort on your part.
 However, if your schedule allows and you’re comfortable with the technology, DIY installation could work for you.

 Keep in mind that do-it-yourself doesn’t mean do-it-alone.
 Most security companies offer easy-to-understand installation instructions, and you can always contact customer service for help, or opt for a security system installer.
-For example, Frontpoint—our favorite DIY install alarm company—has customer service agents who will happily walk you through every step of installation over the phone.
+For example, Frontpoint’s customer service agents will happily walk you through every step of installation over the phone.

 Whether those savings and flexibility are worth spending more time is up to you.
 Remember, you can still get monitoring service and great equipment with a DIY install, so it really comes down how much you value flexibility and saving money.